diegomartincp/easykube-backend/README.md

 # EasyKube Back-End
 > Click [here](https://github.com/diegomartincp/easykube-front) to go to the EasyKube front-end repository
+> Click [here](https://github.com/diegomartincp/easykube-installation) to go to the EasyKube ControlPlane instalation repository

 EasyKube is a platform composed of a Python image that is installed in a Kubernetes cluster, and a web application, which allows automating the deployment of some of the main workloads that are usually deployed using the technology of Kubernetes: Web pages, databases and microservices, as well as being able to monitor and manage these workloads in a simple, secure and agile way.
 This development, thanks to the advantages that the use of Kubernetes implies, also makes it possible to manage the necessary infrastructure for these deployments with a fixed price, which implies savings for those who use it in contrast to paying for several different servers or web hosting services for the same purpose, having everything in one place.